Myth Busted: Brain-Eating Earwigs!

 "Though they may try to pinch if captured and handled, they do not harm people," confirms the Iowa State University Dept. of Entomology.

-Let's grant the experts their due.
-Insects do, on occasion, crawl into people's ears, but apart from varying degrees of discomfort and alarm they usually don't cause any great harm.
+So let's grant the experts their due.
+Insects do, on occasion, crawl into people's ears, but apart from varying degrees of discomfort and alarm they usually don't cause any great harm when that happens.

-As to the origin of earwig superstitions, the Columbia Encyclopedia posits the following:
+Regarding the origin of earwig brain-boring superstitions, the Columbia Encyclopedia posits the following:

 The superstition that earwigs crawl through the ears and into the brains of sleeping persons probably derives from their nocturnal habits and the tarry or waxy odor of a secretion of their abdominal glands.